timlinux/nix-config/README.md

 2. 👉️ 🚀 System management
 3. 👉️ ⚠️ Format disk with ZFS ⚠️

 Now follow the prompts as directed.
-This will scrub your disks and reformat them with zfs.
+This will scrub your disks and reformat them with ZFS.
 This is the recommended way to set up your system for the first time.

 I *highly* recommend that you encrypt your system.
-Non encrypted disks should only be used in special circumstances where unlocking the disk during boot up is not possible.
+Non-encrypted disks should only be used in special circumstances where unlocking the disk during boot up is not possible.

->💡 Technical notes on the ZFS setup script: ** The script is based on great examples I found online, though with substantial updates on my part.The script will completely set up new hosts with ZFS, encrytion, flakes and various other niceties.
+>💡 **Technical notes on the ZFS setup script:** The script is based on great examples I found online, though with substantial updates on my part.
+The script will completely set up new hosts with ZFS, encrytion, flakes and various other niceties.
 You can find this script in
-[``packages/setup-zfs-machine/``](packages/setup-zfs-machine/) - check the [README.md](packages/setup-zfs-machine/README.md) there first as it explains how to fetch the script when installing to a new maching.
+[``packages/setup-zfs-machine/``](packages/setup-zfs-machine/) - check the [README.md](packages/setup-zfs-machine/README.md) there first as it explains how the script can be used independently of this flake if you desire.

 Each system added to this repo should be validated in the table further down in this document.
 Currently validation is manual, unfortunately.

-The setup process may take quite some time if you choose the flake install option that the script offers.
+⏰ The setup process may take quite some time.
 Just be patient and wait while everything downloads.

 ###  5.6. <a name='Shareyourhardwareconfig'></a>Share your hardware config

-Once the hard disk partitioning is done, you need to go to the system info menu and generate a hardware configuration:
+If your system is already described in the flake hosts folder, you do not need to do this step, you can skip down to [Existing hosts](#Existinghosts).
+If it is a first time deployment, you can share the hardware configuration with your technical support so that we can create a host config for you go to the system info menu and generate a hardware configuration:

 1. 👉️ 🏠️ Kartoza NixOS :: Main Menu
 2. 👉️❓️ System info
 3. 👉️💻️ Generate your system hardware profile

-###  5.7. <a name='Reboot'></a>Reboot
+You will be prompted to share your configuration on the 🛼Skate key/value store.

 After sharing your hardware configs, we may make some quick updates to your system configs.
 After that, you can reboot.